Dual Monitor Setup

 If you're a laptop user (as most students, digital nomads, freelancers, and travelers are), you may be wondering if there will ever be a second screen option that works for you.
 Sure, you can hook your laptop up to a desktop screen, but that only works if you're going into the same office every day.
 If you like to mix it up or you just prefer the laptop life, you may feel stuck.
 It's not like you're going to lug a giant second screen with you to Starbucks or to the airport.
 Thankfully, the portable monitor is your perfect solution.

 The best part of using a portable monitor is you don't have to worry about buying additional adaptor cables or wondering if it'll work with your laptop.
 If your laptop was made within the last 5 years, it's pretty likely that a portable monitor will work for you right out of the box.

 If you consider yourself tech-savvy and always ahead of the curve when it comes to the next best thing, you're probably interested in an attachable portable monitor option.
 The SideTrak portable monitor comes equipped with everything you need to get working, with ultra-strong and secure magnetic plates that adhere the portable monitor to your laptop.
 Plus, this means you can pull out, tilt, and flip your screen.
 You can't do that with a normal desktop monitor or other freestanding portable options.
 But if you ever feel like going back to your one-screen roots, you can easily remove the SideTrak and use your laptop solo.
 Just a heads up, though: Once you start using the SideTrak, you probably won't want to part with it.

 Once you've set up your second screen, you're ready to get to work!
 With a second monitor configuration, you are able to double your screen size and enjoy a huge productivity boost.
-Here's just a few functions you can use to best benefit from two screens:
+Here are just a few functions you can use to best benefit from two screens: